tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

     yuri_comments: "James pretends that straight women are denying the gay romance in Yuri on Ice."
     helen_of_troy: "James needs to brush up on his Greek history and stop watching Troy (2004)."
     constantinople: "James mixes up Constantinople and Bagdad when talking about progressive cities in the middle ages."
+    ambiguous_partner: "James just kind of assumes the gender of Nina's partner?"
+    desires_pronouns: "James gets a few things wrong about Desire's pronouns."
   plagiarized: !!map
 ---
 {% assign hbomb = site.data.cite.hbomb.video %}